 Photo by Larry Levanti

-All applicants must submit a curriculum vitae, a statement of 500 words about how you would hope to use the two years of the fellowship at this moment in your career, and contact information for three references (should the search committee choose to contact references, please do not request letters or have letters sent in advance of a request from the search committee).
-In addition, work samples should be submitted online (i.e., a writing sample, images of your work, video links to performances, etc.).
+Submit a curriculum vitae, a statement about how you would hope to use the two years of the fellowship at this moment in your career, contact information for three references (should the search committee choose to contact references, please do not request letters or have letters sent in advance of a request from the search committee), and work samples (i.e., a writing sample, images of your work, video links to performances, etc.).
 You are also encouraged to submit an optional diversity and inclusion statement as part of your application package.

 Contact details: email@example.com